$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 -

-base_urlparameter to create a LlamaStackClient instance:client = LlamaStackClient(base_url="<your deployment endpoint>") -
+LlamaStackClientand create a client instance:from llama_stack_client import LlamaStackClient client = LlamaStackClient(base_url="<your deployment endpoint>") -

 List the available models: